Prep Your Superfoods Like a Pro

 Benefits: Broccoli contains alpha-lipoic acid which is a potent antioxidant.
 Alpha-lipoic acid (ALA) is essential for energy production and is a critical cofactor for mitochondrial energy production enzymes.

 Easy Veggie Stir Fry

 Sesame seeds for garnish

 Prep rice and keep covered in a separate pot.
-Heat a wok or frying pan over medium heat with cooking oil of choice.
+Heat a wok or frying pan over medium heat with your cooking oil of choice.
 We highly recommend avocado oil or grapeseed oil for their high smoke points.
 Add broccoli, carrots, and bean sprouts.
 Cover for 5 minutes to steam the veggies.
 Uncover and add coconut aminos and ginger, stirring and coating the veggies.
 Cook for another 5-10 minutes or until the veggies are tender.
 Add rice and veggies to a bowl, and add sesame seeds for garnish.

 Pro tip: Add your ideal protein to this meal, whether you prefer chicken or tempeh for a vegan twist.

 Quick prep: Steam broccoli and spritz with fresh lemon juice for a healthy side dish or snack.